“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “I would speak plainly with you.
 It is not my desire to become leverage used to place my sire in conflict with others by his enemies.
 By your hire, this appears unavoidable.”

 GM: “So long as the defeated perish honorably, that is not Alamut’s way,” answers Raaid.
 “We have rendered judgment upon the Get of Khayvin since time immemorial.
 Many rafiq have met final death in pursuit of Haqim’s will.
-If Alamut sought vengeance for every fallen son and daughter, we would have enemies beyond count—though individual sires may find it harder to forget the death of a childe than the rafiq as a whole.”
+If Alamut sought vengeance for every fallen son and daughter, we would have enemies beyond count—though individual sires may find it harder to forget a childe’s final death.”

 “Alamut does not forget foes whose treatment of our defeated sons and daughters profanes Haqim’s name.
-One of the rafiq during the wars along the Eastern Seaboard was captured by a foul Tzimisce, given the body of a woman, bound by chains of blood, and mentally conditioned to believe himself a ghoul and plaything for his captor’s pleasure.
-His foul use and prostitution was a stain upon the honor of our clan.
-For this offense, Alamut took out contracts upon him and his captor.
+One of the rafiq during the wars along the Eastern Seaboard was captured by a foul Tzimisce and made a plaything for his captor’s pleasure.
+For this stain upon our clan’s honor, Alamut took out contracts upon him and his captor.
 I shall hope for all our sakes to meet a cleaner death.”

 Caroline: “If released, what message would you carry back to your masters?”
 Caroline asks.